limallucas96/KPermission/README.md

 }
 ```

-### 1.3 Asking for permissions
+### 1.2 Asking for permissions.

-Create an RequestCode and a String Array with the permissions you want to ask.
+Use the method `ask`.
+It requires a RequestCode and a String Array of permissions.

 The code will be returned by the interface methods, so you can deal with success or erros.